SirClappington/enq/CONTRIBUTING.md

 Please do not file public issues for sensitive vulnerabilities.
 Report privately via:

-Email: [REPLACE-ME] (e.g., security@sirclappington.com)

-Or open a private GitHub security advisory
+Open a private GitHub security advisory

 See SECURITY.md if present.